 This does mean that should you wish to be referred to Fitzpatrick Referrals, we advise that your decision should be taken on the basis that set charges will apply.

-In circumstances where insurance claims are not possible or there is no insurance policy in place, we do however, accept credit cards and there are loan facilities available through a third party, subject to status.
+In circumstances where insurance claims are not possible or there is no insurance policy in place, we do, however, accept credit cards and there are loan facilities available through a third party, subject to status.
 These loans are arranged through our finance department once the correct course of any treatment has been agreed.
+Please read our payment options page for more details.